-Your coach is equipped with a carbon monoxide (CO) alarm located on the ceiling in the bedroom area.
-The CO alarm is powered by a 9-volt battery and has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
-It will detect CO gas from any combustion source such as the furnace, gas range/oven, water heater, refrigerator, chassis engine, and electric generator engine.
+Your coach is equipped with a Carbon Monoxide (CO) Alarm, which is located on the ceiling or wall in the bedroom area.

+The CO Alarm in your coach may either be powered by a 9-volt battery or 12-volt coach power (depending on model), and has a sensor that is designed to detect toxic carbon monoxide gas fumes resulting from incomplete combustion of fuel.
+It will detect CO gas from any combustion source, such as the furnace, gas range/oven, water heater, refrigerator, chassis engine, and electric generator engine.